cc94-tech/Black-Box-Function/MODELCARD.md

 - **Version control:** All changes tracked via GitHub commit history
 - **Issue reporting:** Via GitHub Issues in repository for technical questions

----

-## Citation

-If you use this optimization strategy or methodology, please cite: